M66B/FairEmail/FAQ.md

 The following Android permissions are **optional**:

-* *read your contacts* (READ_CONTACTS): to auto complete addresses, to show contact photos and [to pick contacts](https://developer.android.com/guide/components/intents-common#PickContactDat)
+* *read your contacts* (READ_CONTACTS): to auto-complete addresses, to show contact photos and [to select contacts](https://developer.android.com/guide/components/intents-common#PickContactDat)
 * *find accounts on the device* (GET_ACCOUNTS): to select an account when using the Gmail quick setup
 * *read the contents of your shared storage (SD card)* (READ_EXTERNAL_STORAGE): to accept files from other, outdated apps, see also [this FAQ](#faq49)
 * Android 5.1 Lollipop and before: *use accounts on the device* (USE_CREDENTIALS): to select an account when using the Gmail quick setup (not requested on later Android versions)